 Simple Selling Steps: Start to Finish Timeline

-Two months before listing:
+Two months before listing

-Two months before listing:
+Two months before listing

 Nobody wants to buy your postponed projects.
 To get the best – and most – offers, tour your home with a critical eye.
-(You may want to get an outspoken friend to give you an honest opinion of how your house looks to an outsider.
+You may want to get an outspoken friend to give you an honest opinion of how your house looks to an outsider.
 Here’s how to approach the various flaws you may encounter as you evaluate your home.

 Some unfixable problems (such as seepage in the basement) must be disclosed to buyers, per state law.
 You can provide ease of mind to buyers through a home warranty, which covers the cost of repair or replacement for some major house systems.